 When a Baltimore City jury awards $650 in pain and suffering damages for nearly $10,000 in medical bills, the jury is saying that they really did not like your case.
 At all.

 So the plaintiff’s attorney contended that the medical records should not have been admitted and appealed.
 The truth is, the admissibility of the records likely had little to do with this verdict.

 Plaintiff’s Argument on Appeal

-So at issue before the Maryland Court of Appeals is the scope of Md.
-Rule 5-703(b).
+So at issue before the Maryland Court of Appeals is the scope of the hearsay exception.
 Rule 5-703(b) provides that an inadmissible document relied on by an expert can be “disclosed to the jury” if the document is: (1) trustworthy; (2) unprivileged; (3) reasonably relied on by an expert in forming his or her opinion; and (4) necessary to explain the expert’s testimony.